 With this evidence, OCM along with others pressured the U.S. Department of Agriculture (USDA) Office of Inspector General (OIG) to audit the Beef Checkoff Program.
 They agreed, and in 2011 OIG began their audit of USDA Agriculture Marketing Services (AMS), the agency whose responsibility is to oversee the checkoff programs.
 The investigative phase of the audit was completed in December of 2011, with the final report expected by March of 2012.
 A scant 17-page report was finally released on March 29, 2013, 15 months after completion of the investigation.

-The first “final” audit report concluded that NCBA had properly expended all Beef Checkoff Program funds and that the relationship between the Beef Checkoff Program’s Cattlemen’s Beef Board (CBB) and the NCBA complied with U.S. law.
+The first “final” audit report (no longer available) concluded that NCBA had properly expended all Beef Checkoff Program funds and that the relationship between the Beef Checkoff Program’s Cattlemen’s Beef Board (CBB) and the NCBA complied with U.S. law.
 Because these findings flew in the face of the Clifton Gunderson Accounting Firm 2010 performance review and screamed of a whitewashing of the facts, OCM promptly filed a request under the Freedom of Information Act (FOIA) for an extensive list of records pertaining to the audit report.
 The OIG FOIA office initially responded by releasing 101 heavily redacted pages of printed documents and denied release of the 3,120 pages of report drafts and 125 pages of related emails under a claim of exemption.
 OCM challenged this claim.
 At about the same time, R-CALF USA filed a complaint against this first final audit report.
 Under this pressure, the first final audit report was withdrawn in July 2013.

 On January 31, 2014 OIG issued a corrected final report, some 36 months after the initiation of the audit.
 This corrected final report withdrew OIG’s conclusions that the NCBA had properly expended all Beef Checkoff Program funds and that the relationship between the Beef Checkoff Program’s Cattlemen’s Beef Board (CBB) and the NCBA complied with U.S. law.
 OCM has questioned what is the truth, and what evidence caused OIG to change their conclusions.
 What evidence were they trying to cover up on behalf of NCBA in their first final report?